-These services are also available to clients receiving short-term residential care services.
+These services are also available to clients receiving short-stay services.

-For more information on long-term residential care services and benefits provided, please see:
+For more information on long-term care services and benefits provided, please see:

-The intent of the B.C.
-Palliative Care Benefits Program is to allow patients to receive palliative care at home rather than be admitted to hospital.
-The program gives palliative patients access to the same drug benefits they would receive in hospital, and access to some medical supplies and equipment from their health authority.
+The intent of B.C.
+Palliative Care Benefits is to allow patients to receive palliative care at home rather than be admitted to hospital.
+The benefits give palliative patients access to the same drug benefits they would receive in hospital, and access to some medical supplies and equipment from their health authority.

-The program includes full coverage of approved medications, equipment and supplies (upon referral to and assessment by the local health authority).
+The benefits include full coverage of approved medications, equipment and supplies (upon referral to and assessment by the local health authority).

-For more information on the B.C.
-Palliative Care Benefits Program, including eligibility requirements, a patient information sheet and list of approved medications, go to:
+For more information on B.C.
+Palliative Care Benefits, including eligibility requirements, a patient information sheet and list of approved medications, go to:

 Advance Care Planning